aerick923/LMS-1.0/README.md

 # NOTES:

-An official name for this system is still a work in progress No Working Product as of the moment, you can only use the system via a compiler of your choice
+An official name for this system is still a work in progress <br>
+No Working Product as of the moment, you can only use the system via a compiler of your choice

 # LMS 1.0: OVERVIEW: